What to Expect • Worship

 Are there any accommodations for the hearing impaired?

-As part of our Sunday morning service, we provide personal assisted listening devices for individuals in need.
+Our Sanctuary is equipped with a Hearing Loop, compatible with any T-Coil equipped hearing aids.
+We also provide personal assisted listening devices for individuals in need.
 These devices are located in the Narthex, the lobby directly adjacent to the Sanctuary.
 Ask an individual at the Welcome Desk for assistance.

 Will I have to speak up or be singled out in any way?